-- Ipe deck wood is so durable that, left untreated, it will last over 40 years, and up to 100 years if deck oil is applied.
+- Ipe deck wood is so durable that, when left untreated, will last over 40 years, and up to 100 years if deck oil is applied!

-Whether you buy Ipe decking, Cambera decking, Brazilian walnut flooring, greenheart wood, or Pau Lope™… you are getting a wonderful exotic hardwood flooring that gives lasting beauty year after year after year.
+Whether you buy Ipe decking, Cambera decking, Brazilian walnut flooring, Greenheart wood, or Pau Lope™, you are getting a wonderful exotic hardwood flooring product that provides lasting beauty, year after year.

 What are the negatives?
-Ipe deck wood is so dense that a carbide tipped saw blade is necessary.
-Ipe does rout nicely but it must be predrilled for fasteners.
-Also, when it comes to finishing Ipe with a sealer, it is an expensive, difficult, time consuming job that will have to be re-done every 6 months to 2 years depending on which coating you use.
+Ipe deck wood is so dense that a carbide–tipped saw blade is necessary during deck installation.
+Ipe does rout nicely, but it must be pre–drilled for fasteners.
+Also, when it comes to finishing Ipe with a sealer, it is an expensive, difficult, time–consuming job that will have to be re-done every 6 months to 2 years depending on which coating you use.

-Ipe deck wood provides the beauty of wood without the hassles of the high maintenance pressure treated decking.
-Ipe decking is beauty in wood… and low maintenance if you leave it unfinished.
+Ipe deck wood provides the beauty of wood without the hassles of the high maintenance required by pressure-treated decking.
+Ipe decking is a beautiful product when completed, and low-maintenance if you leave it unfinished.